fcf-framework/fcfTest/README.md

 **fcfTest** is a lightweight C++ (>= C++11) unit testing framework.
 Modern, zero-dependency, header-only cpp unittest library for TDD.

 It provides a simple single-macro interface (FCF_TEST) for seamless assertion checks and automatic variable tracking using standard library components.

 Designed as an easy-to-integrate, standalone C++ test library, it includes built-in test registration, a comprehensive command-line test runner (CLI), a native logger, and benchmarking tools for precise execution time measurement.

 Supports separate output to std::cout and files, with selectable formats (default/junit).

+It also supports performing checks and logging in multithreaded environments

 The library is distributed as a single header file: `fcfTest/test.hpp`.